apache/incubator-spot/spot-ml/SPARKCONF.md

 As a first step, users need to decide whether they want to change from 64 bit floating point probabilities to 32 bit floating point probabilities; if users decide to change from 64 to 32 bit, the document probability distribution lookup table will be half the size and more easily broadcasted.

-If users want to cut the payload on half, they should set precision option to 32.
+If users want to cut payload memory consumption roughly in half, they should set the precision option to 32.

  >PRECISION='32'